 Subscribers and Coverage

-As of 2014 Q2, Verizon Wireless had 129,615 million subscribers and owns 45,000 cell sites nationwide, including approximately 5000 rooftop sites.
+As of 2014 Q2, Verizon Wireless had 129,615 million subscribers and owns over 45,000 cell sites nationwide, including approximately 5000 rooftop sites.
 In April of 2014, it announced plans to purchase Cincinnati Bell's cellular assets and spectrum, and will likely add many of Cincinnati Bell's 370,000 subscribers to it's total count, although they would have to change from their existing GSM network to Verizon's CDMA network, which may be a deterrent.

 Spectrum and Technology